anubhav11803451/react-app-invictus/README.md

 - Form
 - Table

-### With help of props i have passed the function within component hierarchy.
+### With help of props I have passed the function and data within component hierarchy.

 ### Conatiner